uzielweb/add_xml_fields/README.md

 - Create your modules or component overrides in the html folder of your template according to the Joomla official documentation

-- Create the xml file via ftp with the desired name according the prescription in readme file embedded in the zip file of the module (exists a form example.xml to refference inside of the plugin folder)
+- Create the xml file via ftp with the desired name according the prescription in readme file instructions bellow (exists a form example.xml to refference inside of the plugin folder)

 - for components you can choose between "ADMINISTRATOR or SITE template override" and "ADMINISTRATOR or SITE system templates" (in this case: for admin system create administrator/template/system/forms/com_componentname/your.xml and for site system create template/system/forms/com_componentname/your.xml).
 If you choose "ADMINISTRATOR or SITE template override": for admin override template create administrator/template/your_default_template/html/com_componentname/forms/your.xml and for site template override create template/your_default_template/html/com_componentname/forms/your.xml